gandalf117/proj-swapi-nodejs/README.md

 All the endpoints allow filtering on almost every parameter that is part of the payload (except for the metadata and homeworld).

 Example: ?title=someFilmTitle&release_data=1977

+<h3>Aggregate routes:</h3>

+The routes that contain with-someEntity combine (nest) entities.
+They also allow filtering on multiple values (separated by a comma).

+Example: /api/vehicles/with-pilots?pilots=Skywalker, Zam - will return all vehicles that have either Skywalker or Zam as a pilot

+<h3>API Authentication:</h3>

+/api/login

+/api/logout

+The last four endpoints are protected by an auth middlware which is based on JWT.

+<em>/api/vehicles</em>

+<em>/api/vehicles/with-pilots</em>

+<em>/api/species</em>

+<em>api/species/with-people</em>

+You can create a DUMMY_USERNAME=some_user_name in the .env file and use it to login: /api/login?username=some_user_name

+Or you can directly login by going to this route: /api/login?username=anonymous